pcxmac/g2deploy/README.md

   qemu missing : swtpm + usermod-utilities, ssh enabled thru profile ... profile+services capture ... profile+key mngmt/capture

-  distfiles not accessible remotely w/out sshfs-autofs
+  x

   network addressing / configuration can take place using auto negotiation, utilizing certs, vpn-tun/tap's and dhcp. vpn's require a general client certificate + a private key/auth mechanism

   get rid of @safe snapshot prior to deployment, deployment assumes initialization ...

-  all ip address scheme - dom.zero 10.0.0.1 (dns resolve pt) .: universal naming convention for the distribution hub, prod.dom.zero and dev.dom.zero all other resolve points will be, if neccessary captured by a patch_sys -> /etc/hosts, for which the rest of the system can elate across the network through name services.
+  !!!!!!!!!!!!!!!!!!!! all ip address scheme - dom.zero 10.0.0.1 (dns resolve pt) .: universal naming convention for the distribution hub, prod.dom.zero and dev.dom.zero
+                      all other resolve points will be, if neccessary captured by a patch_sys -> /etc/hosts, for which the rest of the system can elate across the network through name services.

   install will assume the originating dataset's key and mount points, also install does not have a schema build system, where as multiple disks and custom properties cannot be asserted conveniently.